Me at the beginning of the month: ‘I’ve been paid, time for a new set of gorgeous acrylic nails!’

-First up, you need to clip your nails down using nail scissors.
-If you’re like us, when you treat yourself to acrylics you like to make your nails as long as possible.
-Whilst they look totally amaze, it makes them even harder to get off.
-So, clip off as much as you can (or are willing too!)
+First of all, you need to clip your nails down using nail scissors.
+If you like to keep your nails long, we totally do, that’s fine but bear in mind it will make them harder to get off.
+So, clip down as much as you are willing to do.

 Step 2: File your nails